UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 - `scp` has the similar arguments as for the linux copy function `cp`.
 - `sftp` is more versatile with more file management capabilities.
-- `rsync` is perfect for syncing and have many capabilites
+- `rsync` is perfect for syncing and have many capabilities

 - All are considered secure.